GrACE: Generation using Associated Code Edits: Motivating Examples

 First, let us consider how {modern code completion tools based on LLMs} will attempt to predict the new code.
 These code completion models look at the current snapshot of the code to make predictions.
-In other words, they will look at \linecode{Version3} to predict \linecode{Version4}.
-Note that \linecode{Version3} has lost a lot of information.
-For example, the relation between \linecode{AssertQueryAsync} and \linecode{AssertQuery} is lost.
-To go from \linecode{Version3} to \linecode{Version4}, We need to replace Lines~13l-16l by Lines~14r--20r and that involves knowing how this lost relationship.
+Note that the associated edits preserve the relationship between the \linecode{AssertQueryAsync} and \linecode{AssertQuery} and without the inclusion of these edits it would be difficult to know that the two in fact refer to the same method.
 Similarly, the relationship between \linecode{[ConditionalFact]} and the new attributes \linecode{[Theory]}, \linecode{[InlineData(false)]} is also lost.
 Without all that information, it will be a difficult to make the correct prediction.
-However, if we have information about the two precedings edits, then it is possible to correctly predict the third edit that is needed to reach \linecode{Version4}.
+However, if we have information about the two associated edits, then it is possible to correctly predict the third edit that is needed on Lines~9-18.
 In fact, given the preceding two edits, our fine-tuned CodeT5 model correctly predicts the third edit above.
-If we instead fine-tune a CodeT5 model to predict code changes just from the code in the current version, then such a model fails to predict the correct change when it is provided just the code context from \linecode{Version3}.
+If we instead fine-tune a CodeT5 model to predict code changes just from the code in the current version, then such a model fails to predict the correct change.

-Figure~\ref{fig:motivation3} shows another scenario where the developer wants to go from the first version to the second version shown in the figure.
-Here the developer is moving from using the NUnit framework to using Xunit.
-They make that change first.
-The task is to predict the change in the later part of the code; for example, replacing \linecode{[Test]} with \linecode{[Fact]}.
-Our fine-tuned \codet model is able to successfully predict this change.